teambit/bit/scopes/dependencies/dependency-resolver/dependency-resolver.docs.md

   These components will then be linked to your `node_modules` directory, to keep the same import pattern for both module types, components and packages.

-- **Programmatic API for extensions and environments** The Dependency Resolver allows other extensions and environments to use its API to register their own dependency policies.
+- **Programmatic API for extensions and environments** The Dependency Resolver provides other extensions and environments with an API that allows them to register their own dependency policies.
   For example, the [React environment](https://bit.dev/teambit/react/react) uses the Dependency Resolver to set 'react-dom' as a peerDependency for all components using it.

 ## Quickstart & configuration